 Under these circumstances you may consider to pursue a career as a senior scientist without becoming a professor.

-If you find this information useful you may like the online course Become a professor in 4 years!
+If you find this helpful information you may like the online course How to become a professor!

 Please tell us what you think and add a comment below.